Lima001/UFPR-VCR-Dataset/README.md

 # UFPR-VC Dataset

-The UFPR Vehicle Color (UFPR-VC) dataset was introduced in 2024 to address vehicle color recognition in more complex scenarios than those explored in previous studies.
-The dataset's construction and initial results from experiments using deep learning models are detailed in the paper *Toward Enhancing Vehicle Color Recognition in Adverse Conditions: A Dataset and Benchmark* [[PDF]]().
+The UFPR Vehicle Color (UFPR-VC) dataset was created to tackle vehicle color recognition in more complex scenarios than those explored in previous studies.
+The dataset's construction and initial results from experiments using deep learning models are detailed in our paper *Toward Enhancing Vehicle Color Recognition in Adverse Conditions: A Dataset and Benchmark* [[PDF]]().

 ## About